autumn-birds/tcphydra-python/README.md

 ## copyright

-There is currently no license, open source or otherwise.
+There is currently no license, open source or otherwise.  **This does not mean you may use or modify the code in your project.**

 ## setup as a systemd service